 Be sure to visit the National Academy of the Recording Arts & Sciences, also known as The Recording Academy (the folks who bring you the Grammy Awards).
 By the way, I'm a member of The Recording Academy, so I can assure you that a visit to their hallowed halls is well worth your time if you're interested in the music scene.

-Sound isn't my only areas of experience.
+Sound isn't my only area of experience.
 I have been privileged to receive invaluable instruction from some of the luminairies of photography, including Kjell Sandved, Fred Picker, Warren Sward and Lester Couch.
 Were it not for their insight, I'd still be using a cheap box camera taking badly composed snapshots.
 I will be forever grateful for their unique insights and (sometimes scathing) critiques.
 It bore fruit: besides a successful career in professional photography, I managed to win a few awards, mainly for my botanical photography.

 Without some business savvy, no amount of artistic or engineering creativity will lead to success.
 My father, Robert D. Gray, retired as a very successful hospital CEO.
 I'm blessed to have grown up under his tutelage.
 Also, I have to thank William McVey for his invaluable training into value proposition marketing and Deming's Fourteen Points.
 Dr. McVey was a disciple of W. Edwards Deming.